SalieriC/SWIM/documentation/Better Rolls 2 integration.md

 SWIM is set up to be compatible and even enhance (Better Rolls 2 for Savage Worlds)[https://foundryvtt.com/packages/betterrolls-swade2] (BR2) from ground up.
 It is currently not possible to initiate rolls like the one from the Unshake macro but other than that, there are several things you can do to make BR2 und SWIM work together in harmony.

 ## Introducing Effect Builder to BR2
 As of SWIM version 0.18.0, there is a mighty power(ful) effect builder in SWIM.
 It can set up a lot of Active Effects (AEs) with their appropriate duration, including those which usually can't be automated, for example Deflection.
 These are then just empty AEs only there to track the duration of the power.
 With Better Rolls 2 however you can make the AEs a lot more powerful by setting up (World Global Actions)[https://github.com/javierriveracastro/betteroll-swade/blob/version_2/docs/global_actions.md].
+Below is a list of global actions provided to you.
+The module also comes with an export to easily import all of those in your BR2.

 ### Automating Deflection
 You'll need two World Global Actions for this, set them up like this: